cda-tum/mnt-siqad-plugins/README.md

 ## The CLI

-> Inside the newly cloned `quicksim-siqad-plugin` folder, trigger the build process:
+> Inside the newly cloned `quicksim-siqad-plugin` folder, create a build folder:

 ```bash
 mkdir build